sergiogonzalezyes/CIS4375-Test/README.md

 The frontend is developed using [Vue.js](https://vuejs.org/) and requires Node.js and npm to be installed.

+## Backend

+The backend is developed using Python and utilizes the Flask Framework.

 ### Frontend Server (Vuejs)

 1. Navigate to the frontend directory: